 STDY 101 - Research and Study Skills: This course is designed to develop the academic skills of college students.
 Emphasis is placed on learning organized study techniques, comprehension of reading materials, note-taking procedures, and examination skills.
+Students will develop basic proficiency in computer applications necessary for most PIU courses.
 Students are also introduced to the library and learn basic research skills including the use of the Internet.